All Episodes

 What's another word for authority?

-The law.
+The law, the law.

 What's another word for authority?

-Uh head of the military, defending the border.
+Head of the military defending the border.

-So when I see authoritarian, I see somebody who's willing to uh kick every door, push every envelope, but if the court says too far, he says, all right, well, we'll try something else.
+So when I see authoritarian, I see somebody who's willing to kick every door, push every envelope.

-That's exactly the kind of strong man authoritarian I want.
+That's exactly the kind of strongman, authoritarian I want.

 Is that authoritarian?